`

 “Let’s spend a few solid months carefully planning, estimating and designing software upfront, so we can avoid rework and last minute surprise.”

 However after doing all that, they realize it was not worth it.
-Best case they delivery something useful to end users with about 40% rework.
-Worst case they never deliver a thing or they deliver something buggy that does not meet user’s needs.
-And what about the opportunity cost?
+Best case they delivered something useful to end users with about 40% rework.
+Worst case they never delivered or delivered something buggy that does not meet user’s needs.
+But what about the opportunity cost?

 Why does this happen?